wbleonard/atlas-cluster-automation-v2/README.md

 ### Implementation Guide

 #### App Services Export/Import
-The complete App Services application is included in this repository and can be imported following these steps:
+The complete App Services application (named "AutomationApp") is included in this repository and can be imported following these steps:

-1. Download the App Services application export from the `app_services` directory
+1. Download the App Services application export from the `app-services/AutomationApp` directory
 2. Navigate to your Atlas project and create a new App Services application
 3. Use the "Import from file" option and select the exported application
-4. Configure your Atlas API credentials in the App Services Values/Secrets
+4. Configure your Atlas API credentials in the App Services Values/Secrets (`AtlasPublicKey` and `AtlasPrivateKey`)
 5. Deploy the application

 #### Key App Services Components

 **Functions:**

+*Trigger Functions:*
-- `processScheduledClusterOperations`: Processes clusters according to their pause schedules
+- `trigger/processScheduledClusterOperations`: Processes clusters according to their configured pause schedules (runs hourly)
-- `syncProjectClusters`: Syncs cluster inventory with Atlas
+- `trigger/syncProjectClusters`: Syncs cluster inventory with Atlas (runs every 15 minutes)
-- `logClusterAutomationChange`: Records all changes to cluster configurations
+- `trigger/logClusterAutomationChange`: Records changes to cluster configurations in activity logs
+- `trigger/pauseClusters`: Pauses all clusters in specified projects (optional)
+- `trigger/resumeClusters`: Resumes all clusters in specified projects (optional)
+- `trigger/scaleClusterUp`: Used for scaling up clusters (optional)

+*Helper Functions:*
-- `setClusterPauseState`: Helper function to pause or resume a cluster
+- `setClusterPauseState`: Pauses or resumes a specific cluster
-- `modifyCluster`: Helper function to modify cluster attributes
+- `modifyCluster`: Modifies cluster attributes through Atlas API

+*Utility Functions:*
+- `utility/getClusterOpsCollection`: Gets a handle to the cluster_automation collection
+- `utility/getActivityLogsCollection`: Gets a handle to the activity_logs collection
+- `utility/getProjectCluster`: Retrieves a specific cluster from a project
+- `utility/getProjectClusters`: Retrieves all clusters for a project
+- `utility/getProjects`: Retrieves all projects from Atlas
+- `utility/reconcileClustersArray`: Reconciles local and Atlas cluster data

+*UI Functions:*
+- `ui/getClusterList`: Retrieves cluster data for the UI
+- `ui/updateClusterMetadata`: Updates cluster metadata from the UI

 **Triggers:**
-- `enforcePauseScheduleTrigger`: Scheduled trigger that runs to process clusters according to their pause schedules by calling the `trigger/processScheduledClusterOperations` function
+- `enforcePauseScheduleTrigger`: Scheduled trigger that runs hourly (every hour) to process clusters according to their pause schedules by calling the `trigger/processScheduledClusterOperations` function
-- `syncProjectClustersTrigger`: Scheduled trigger that runs to sync cluster inventory by calling the `trigger/syncProjectClusters` function
+- `syncProjectClustersTrigger`: Scheduled trigger that runs every 15 minutes to sync cluster inventory by calling the `trigger/syncProjectClusters` function
 - `logClusterAutomationChangeTrigger`: Database trigger that fires when cluster configurations change by calling the `trigger/logClusterAutomationChange` function
+- `pauseClustersTrigger`: Optional scheduled trigger (8:00 AM) that can be enabled to pause all clusters
+- `resumeClusters`: Optional scheduled trigger (12:00 PM Mon-Fri) that can be enabled to resume all clusters
+- `scaleClusterUp`: Optional trigger for scaling up clusters

 ## Getting Started